 At Riverwalk School we take child protection and safeguarding very seriously.
 All our school staff including senior leaders, teachers, support staff, office staff, mid-day supervisors, cleaning staff and office staff, undertake Child Protection/Safeguarding training which is updated through the year.
 We also have regular supply staff who have undertaken training with us.
 Our Governors attend child protection/safeguarding.
 Prevent Duty training is part of the ongoing safeguarding training for all staff, raising awareness of signs and indicators of radicalisation and how and when to report concerns to the Channel programme.
-Members of the Leadership and Governors have completed “Safer Recruiting” training and are part of the process in recruiting new staff.
+Members of the Leadership, HR department and Governors have completed “Safer Recruiting” training and are part of the process in recruiting new staff.

 All staff and Governors have DBS checks.
 All students and volunteers have induction which includes information about safeguarding and child protection.